FranTheCaveman/PortfolioWebsiteFrancisca/content/about me.md

 ### What are my hobbies?

 - Drawing - Traditional and Digital
-- Video games - I am enjoying Baldur's Gate
+- Video games - I am currently enjoying Baldur's Gate
 - Practicing guitar (I'm not very good yet) and the penny whistle (slightly better, but still not great)

 ### What am I studying?